-In 2018, the state of Missouri (SEMA) updated their 2013 Hazard Mitigation Plan assessing hazards and risk for all counties in Missouri.
+In 2023, the state of Missouri (SEMA) updated their 2019 Hazard Mitigation Plan assessing hazards and risk for all counties in Missouri.
 Data for flooding was produced and provided by SEMA.
-SEMA's methodology estimation for the 2018 Missouri State Hazard Mitigation Plan is excerpted below.
-Table 4.9.2 and 4.9.3 show the total direct building loss and income loss for Cass, Clay, Jackson, Platte, and Ray.
+SEMA's methodology estimation for the 2023 Missouri State Hazard Mitigation Plan is excerpted below.
+Table 4.9.4 and 4.9.5 show the total direct building loss and income loss for Cass, Clay, Jackson, Platte, and Ray.
 Table and figure numberings have been changed to correspond to sequencing in this Plan.

-State Estimates of Potential Lossesxix
+State Estimates of Potential Lossesxvii

 The intent of this analysis was to enable the State to estimate where flood losses could occur and the degree of severity using a consistent methodology.
-The statewide analysis used best available data; that is, digital effective FIRM data where obtainable (79 counties and City of St. Louis), draft floodplain data where obtainable (18 counties) and Hazus-generated floodplain data elsewhere (17 counties).
+The statewide analysis used best available data; that is, digital effective FIRM data coupled with LiDAR derived building footprints.
 The computer models help quantify risk along known flood-hazard corridors such as along the Mississippi and Missouri Rivers.
 In addition, flood losses are estimated for certain lesser streams and rivers where the flood hazard may not have been previously studied.

-Hazus analysis provides the number of buildings impacted, estimates of building repair costs, and associated loss of building contents and business inventory.
+The Hazus analysis provides the number of buildings impacted, estimates of the building repair costs, and the associated loss of building contents and business inventory.
 Building damage can also cause additional losses to a community as a whole by restricting a building's ability to function properly.
 Income loss data accounts for losses such as business interruption and rental income losses as well as the resources associated with damage repair and job and housing losses.
 These losses are calculated by Hazus using a methodology based on the building damage estimates.